MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 ### VM hosts

-We recommend that you enable the encryption at host feature.
-This will encrypt the VM host and any temporary and OS, or data disks that are cached on a VM host.
-This will also encrypt flows to the Storage service.
-The encryption is done using platform-managed keys.

-See more details about [VM support for host-based encryption](/azure/virtual-machines/disk-encryption#encryption-at-host---end-to-end-encryption-for-your-vm-data).
+We recommend that you enable the encryption-at-host feature.
+This will encrypt the VM host and any temporary OS, or data disks that are cached on a VM host.
+Read more about [VM support for host-based encryption](/azure/virtual-machines/disk-encryption#encryption-at-host---end-to-end-encryption-for-your-vm-data).

 That feature is extended to the data stored on the VM host of your AKS agent nodes through the [Host-Based Encryption](/azure/aks/enable-host-encryption) feature.
 Similar to BYOK, this feature might limit your VM SKU and region choices.

 You can enforce those features through Azure Policy.